Kirti Azad: Politics

-He followed his father Bhagwat Jha Azad, former Chief Minister of Bihar, into politics and was elected to Parliament on a Bharatiya Janata Party (BJP) ticket from Darbhanga, Bihar.
+Azad followed his father Bhagwat Jha Azad, former Chief Minister of Bihar, into politics and was elected to Parliament on a Bharatiya Janata Party (BJP) ticket from Darbhanga, Bihar.
 He served his second term in the Lok Sabha representing Darbhanga.
 He was previously an MLA from Delhi's Gole Market constituency.
 He won the 2014 Lok Sabha Elections from Darbhanga.
 On 23 December 2015 he was suspended from BJP for openly targeting Union finance minister Arun Jaitley over alleged irregularities and corruption in Delhi's cricket body Delhi and District Cricket Association.
 Azad joined the Indian National Congress on 18 February 2019.

 He fought general election from Dhanbad Lok Sabha constituency for 2019 representing Indian National Congress, against BJP candidate Pashupati Nath Singh and lost it with a margin of 4.8 lakhs.
-In November 2021, Azad joined the All India Trinamool Congress ahead of the 2022 Goa Legislative Assembly election and said that he will work under Mamata Banerjee till retirement from politics.
-Since 5 March 2022, he has also been the State In-charge of the All India Trinamool Congress in Goa, succeeding Mahua Moitra.
+In November 2021, Azad joined the Trinamool Congress ahead of the 2022 Goa Legislative Assembly election and said that he will work under Mamata Banerjee till retirement from politics.
+Since 5 March 2022, he has also been the State In-charge of the Trinamool Congress in Goa, succeeding Mahua Moitra.
 Azad won the 2024 Lok Sabha Election from the Bardhaman-Durgapur constituency in West Bengal.